Testing decoders and rules

 **Alert to be generated.

-Using the Wazuh API
+Using the Wazuh server API

 Endpoint